 If an employee retires from the (College, Municipal or Public Service) Pension Plan and then returns to work in an employee category under the same plan as they retired from, they continue receiving their pension and do not have an option to re-enrol in or contribute to the same plan.
+They must not be re-employed with the same employer, or have any upcoming pre-determined contracts prior to receiving their first pension payment.
 If an employee is receiving a pension from a different pension plan, or is receiving a pension as a survivor of a deceased member, regular enrolment rules apply.Top

 What is the "BCIT Retiree's Association" and how do I join?